microspector/microspector/README.md

      Accept: application/json
      Content-Type: application/json"
      BODY '{ "text":"Hello World!" }'
+     NOFOLLOW # or FOLLOW to follow redirection INSECURE # ignore ssl errors for this call
-     FOLLOW # or NOFOLLOW to stop following redirections INTO  Result
+     INTO  Result
 ```